 4.1 Each Party shall have and retain exclusive ownership of its Background Technology, including any Intellectual Property Rights therein.
 All Intellectual Property discovered, created or developed under, or in connection with, this Agreement that directly relates to Flux's ESS and Flux's Background Technology shall be and remain the sole property of Flux and its assigns.
 All Intellectual Property discovered, created or developed under, or in connection with, this Agreement that directly relates to NMHG Background Technology or the NMHG Products shall be and remain the sole property of NMHG and its assigns.
-To the extent that the Deliverables include [], Flux hereby grants to NMHG the irrevocable, perpetual, fully paid, non-exclusive, worldwide, right and license to use, execute, sell, reproduce, display, perform, distribute copies of, and prepare derivative works of [].
+To the extent that the Deliverables include a [] and a Battery Pack Design, Flux hereby grants to NMHG the irrevocable, perpetual, fully paid, non-exclusive, worldwide, right and license to use, execute, sell, reproduce, display, perform, distribute copies of, and prepare derivative works of the [] and Battery Pack Design.